-During the course of 2013 the Group further advanced its exploration program.
-Additional drilling was completed on its EPC1827 "Cooroorah" project area, finalising the requirements for the grant of the project's Mining Development Licence.
+During the course of 2014 the Group further advanced its exploration program.
+First stage drilling was completed on its EPC1859 "Dingo" project area, and EPC1995 "Carlo Creek".
 The Group has a number of prospective tenement areas within its holdings in the Blackwater region.
-The four main exploration projects identified are Dingo, Carlo Creek, Churchyard Creek and Mt Stuart.
-Activities being undertaken are focused on drilling these target areas and improving the resource status of tenements.
+The four main exploration projects identified are Dingo, Carlo Creek, Churchyard Creek and South Clermont.
+Activities being undertaken are focused on drilling these target areas and improving the resource status of the tenements.
 Further drilling will be undertaken as funds become available.